infrae/fcrepo/src/fcrepo/README.txt

 This method returns unicode strings or a list of unicode strings if multiple PIDs are requested.

-The client provides wrappers around the 'raw' fedora REST API which is generated from the WADL file.
-Here's the same call through the 'raw' WADL API:
+The client abstraction provides wrappers around the 'low-level' API code which is generated from the WADL file.
+Here's the same call through the WADL API:

   >>> print client.api.getNextPID().submit(namespace=u'foo', format=u'text/xml').read()
   <?xml  ...?>